-Review by SMT on week beginning 24 August 2020 notes that following ongoing work by officers, the current position is that these interim charging arrangements need to remain in place to reflect that provision delivered by Derbyshire County Council or private and independent sector providers may not be fully operational or that a person's support requirements has changed.
+The next review of this decision will take place by the Adult Care Senior Management Team in the week beginning 19 April 2021.
+Review by SMT week beginning 19 April 2021 notes that following ongoing work by officers, the current position is that these interim charging arrangements need to remain in place to reflect that provision delivered by Derbyshire County Council or private and independent sector providers may not be fully operational or that a person's support requirements have changed.
 We are continuing to issue payments to providers, for example for a day service as if the person is attending, however we are not charging the person as they have not attended.
-This means we are doing what we can to support providers whilst services remain closed or have limited operational activity due to social distancing requirements needing to remain in place.
-There is currently no change to this position.
+This means we are doing what we can to support providers whilst services remain closed or have limited operational activity due to social distancing requirements.
+This position continues to remain unchanged currently, however, as part of the Governments roadmap to ease lockdown restrictions from 8 March 2021 onwards and as Adult Social care is beginning to re-open more services, we will continue to review our approach to financial charging in line with Government guidance as it emerges.
+This decision will continue to be reviewed on a fortnightly basis by the Adult Care Senior Management Team.
+Signature and Date: Jul